-When servicing is complete, make sure the siphon cap and retaining clip are replaced securely.
+When servicing is complete, make sure the condensate collector cap is replaced securely.
 The condensate trap assembly MUST BE PROPERLY INSTALLED according to these instructions when operating the boiler.
 Operating the boiler without the condensate trap assembly will cause flue gases to leak and result in serious personal injury or death.